Tavhidjon/RealEstate/README.md

 # Building Management API

-A Django REST Framework API for managing buildings, floors, and flats.
+A Django REST Framework API for managing buildings, floors, and flats with integrated chat functionality.

 ## Features